myeong/web-portfolio/README.md

 When you're done using the machine, type `vagrant halt` to turn the machine off.
 The Ubuntu image is saved, but it's removed from your memory space.
 You can start developing the portfolio in `html`, and it will automatically applied to the Ubuntu machine.

 4. Migrate `DB/myeong_portfolio.sql` to the MySQL DB running on the Vagrant machine.
 The default ID/Password is `root` and `root`.
-You can change it once you SSH into the machine.
+You can change it once you SSH into the machine (chaging credential is recommended for the security purpose).

 5. Copy `html/sites/default/themes/default.settings.php` to `html/sites/default/themes/settings.php`.
 Inside this file, modify the DB information (if applicable).